pmessan/makefile-python-template/README.md

 # Makefile Python Template
-A template you can use for your python projects to enable cross-platform compatibilty using `make`.
+A template you can use for your python projects to enable cross-platform compatibilty using [make](https://www.gnu.org/software/make/).

 ## Details
 There are different sub commands you can run using this template.
 The default is just `make`